Maths

 Quick recall of facts and procedures

-A mathematical concept or skill has been mastered when a child can show it in multiple ways, using the mathematical language to explain their ideas, and can independently apply the concept to new problems in unfamiliar situations.
+A mathematical concept or skill has been mastered when a child can use mathematical language to explain their ideas and can independently apply the concept to new problems in unfamiliar situations

 Recovery Maths Curriculum

-The Academic Yearly Overviews (below) allow you to see the areas and concepts of Maths that are taught during each term, for each year group.
+The Academic Yearly Overviews (below) show the areas and concepts of Maths taught in each term for each year group.

 FREE White Rose 1-Minute Maths App